P. L. Travers: Mary Poppins

 In 1926, Travers published a short story, "Mary Poppins and the Match Man", for The Sun newspaper, in Christchurch, New Zealand, which introduced the nanny character of Mary Poppins and Bert the street artist.
 Published in London in 1934, the children's book Mary Poppins was Travers' first literary success.
 Seven sequels followed, the last in 1988, when Travers was 89.
+The books were illustrated by Mary Shepard.
+Travers had initially approached Shepard's father, the illustrator of Winnie-the-Pooh by A. A. Milne, but he was too busy at the time before she discovered Mary, then 23, from her work on a Christmas card, and hired her instead.

 While appearing as a guest on BBC Radio 4's radio programme Desert Island Discs in May 1977, Travers revealed that the name "M. Poppins" originated from childhood stories that she contrived for her sisters, and that she was still in possession of a book from that era with this name inscribed within.
 Travers's great-aunt, Helen Morehead, who lived in Woollahra, Sydney, and used to say "Spit spot, into bed," is a likely inspiration for the character.

+Richard Eyre, who directed the stage adaptation of the books in the West End, viewed Mary Poppins as being "a wishful autobiography" for Travers, stating, "If she could have rearranged her childhood, this is how it would have been.
+Instead, she grew up with an alcoholic father in Queensland, willing herself to be in England.
+And when she got to England, she disavowed her background, becoming an upper-middle-class Englishwoman.
+Number 17, Cherry Tree Lane, was the locus of a dream childhood."